 Amazon CloudWatch provides monitoring for AWS resources and customer-run applications.
 The service can collect data, gain insight, and alert users to fix problems within applications and organizations.
 Amazon CloudWatch gives system-wide visibility into resource utilization and notifications can be set for when any metrics cross a specified threshold.
 These alarms can be automatically sent to PagerDuty, which then reliably alerts the correct on-call person through their preferred contact methods.

-There are two ways that Amazon CloudWatch can be integrated with PagerDuty: via Global Event Routing or through an integration on a PagerDuty Service.
+There are two ways that Amazon CloudWatch can be integrated with PagerDuty: via Global Event Rules or through an integration on a PagerDuty Service.

 - From the Configuration menu, select Event Rules

 - On the Event Rules screen, copy your Integration Key.

 - Once you have your Integration Key, the Integration URL will be: